AntonSol919/linkspace/homepage/basics.md

 ## The internet of streams

+The current internet we're using is an internet of streams.
 The internet[^2] attempts to provide a model where: for any two connected devices running any application, there exists a connection to transmit data.

-[^2]: TCP/IP - I'll be loose on definitions, as I don't expect all readers to know the details.
-But if you find a real incorrect statement shoot me a message.
+[^2]: TCP/IP - I'll be loose on definitions and oversimplify a lot.
+I don't expect readers to know or care for the details.
+But if you find an incorrect statement shoot me a message.

-It is a direct line to anyone.
+It presents a direct line to anyone.

-To do this it uses the following types of packets.
+To do this it uses the following types of packets to transmit data between two devices.

 :::{.container}
 +-----------------+-----------------------+-----------------------------------------------------------------+